 Federal Regulations currently require that arsenic, which occurs naturally in the water supply, not exceed a concentration of 50 ppb in drinking water.
 This is an enforceable standard called a Maximum Contaminant Level (MCL) and was established by the EPA to protect public health.
 The 50 ppb was based on studies, which suggest that long-term exposure to arsenic might cause skin lesions known as hyperkeratosis.
 People who drink water containing arsenic in excess of the allowable standard over many years could experience skin damage or problems with their circulatory system, and could have an increased risk of getting cancer.
 The National Research Council's report has concluded that arsenic in drinking water may cause bladder, lung and skin cancer, and may also cause other types of cancer.
 The EPA re-evaluated the arsenic MCL, and determined it to be too high and lowered the MCL to 10 ppb.
-The Water District has until 2006 to be in compliance with the new standard.
-The District will continue to monitor the arsenic levels in the water system.
+The EPA has set January 2006 to be in compliance with the new standard.
+Engineering estimates to treat the District's water for arsenic is 17 million dollars.
+The Water District is doing everything possible to find other means of funding for arsenic treatment in order to keep your water bill as low as possible.
+Therefore, the Water District will not meet the January 2006 deadline for arsenic treatment and has been given exemptions from the EPA.